pheobeayo/FunctionsandErrors/README.md

 # Project Title
-MyWallet
+FunctionsandErrors

 ## Description

-A simple wallet that allows user to receive ethers, withdraw ethers and also transfer ethers to another address Used in showcasing Error Handling in contract [revert, require, assert]
+This is a simple that allows user to receive ethers, withdraw ethers and also transfer ethers to another address Used in showcasing Error Handling in contract [revert, require, assert]

 ## Getting Started